pfdubois/BridgeBidding/source/Advanced2N.rst

 Responding With One Or Both Minors
 ----------------------------------

 It is nice to be able to deal with minor-oriented hands with slam potential.
 With just one minor but no slam interest it is better just to try 3N.
-With two, we have 3♠ as :ref:`Minor Suit Stayman` which covers both trying for game in a minor or with slam interest.
+With two, we have 3♠ as :ref:`Minor Suit Stayman <MSS>` which covers both trying for game in a minor or with slam interest.
 Wolpert says, "You have to be seriously slammish to try for a minor slam."

 .. rubric:: Two-Up Transfers